fluxcd/notification-controller/docs/spec/v1beta2/receivers.md

-When a Receiver's `.spec.type` is set to `nexus`, the controller will respond to an [HTTP webhook event payload](https://help.sonatype.com/repomanager3/integrations/webhooks/example-headers-and-payloads) from Nexus Repository Manager 3 to the generated [`.status.webhookURL` path](#webhook-path), while verifying the payload's integrity and authenticity using [HMAC][].
+When a Receiver's `.spec.type` is set to `nexus`, the controller will respond to an [HTTP webhook event payload](https://help.sonatype.com/repomanager3/integrations/webhooks/example-headers-and-payloads) from Nexus Repository Manager 3 to the generated [`.status.webhookPath` path](#webhook-path), while verifying the payload's integrity and authenticity using [HMAC][].